kir-7/kir-7.github.io/_archives/2024-07-26-Molecule-Generation.md

 **The Sparsity Problem and Edge Loss**

-A major hurdle in molecular generation is the "Edge Loss" function.
-In a molecular graph, the number of actual bonds is tiny compared to the number of possible bonds (a fully connected graph).
+A major challenge in molecular generation is the "Edge Loss" function.
+In a molecular graph, the number of actual bonds is very less compared to the number of possible bonds (a fully connected graph).
 If you train a naive model, it achieves high accuracy simply by predicting "No Bond" for every edge.

-To combat this, one must implement Weighted Cross-Entropy Loss.
-By assigning a higher penalty to missing a real bond than to predicting a non-existent one, we force the model to learn the structure rather than exploiting the sparsity of the dataset.
-Additionally, handling the indexing of nodes within the mini-batching schemes of libraries like PyTorch Geometric requires rigorous attention to detail to ensure the adjacency matrix is reconstructed correctly.
+After testing reading about different approaches, weighted cross-entropy loss seemed appropriate.
+In this, weights are applied to each class based on the inverse of the frequency of that class in the dataset, so class that appeared less would have high weight, so a lower weight to no bond class and the model is forced to learn the structure of the graph rather than predict "no bond" all the time.
+Additionally, I would it challenging to handle proper indexing of nodes within the mini-batch for libraries like pytorch geometric, as in PyG, a minibatch is treated as a single graph o disconnected components.

 **Balancing the KL Divergence**
-A common failure mode in VAEs is "Posterior Collapse," where the decoder ignores the latent code entirely.
-This manifests as the KL Divergence term dropping to zero early in training.
+During model training, the KL divergence term dropped to low values very early, this made the model unstable and it didn't improve that much afterwards.

-To prevent this, KL Annealing is essential.
-This involves introducing a weight, for the KL term that starts at 0 and gradually increases to 1 during training.
-This allows the model to first learn how to reconstruct the molecule (reducing reconstruction loss) before being forced to organize the latent space into a smooth Gaussian distribution.
+To prevent this, I tried KL Annealing.
+In this a weight is given to the KL term that starts at 0 and gradually increases to 1 during training.
+This allows the model to first learn how to reconstruct the molecule (reducing reconstruction loss) before being trying to fit the latent space into a gaussian distribution.

 **Depth and Residual Connections**

-During my experimentation, I observed that deeper GNNs often struggle to propagate gradients effectively.
-Implementing Residual Connections proved vital.
-This allows information to flow more freely through the network, resulting in more stable training and better feature extraction.
+During experiments, I observed that deeper GNNs often struggle to propagate gradients effectively.
+Residual connections were very imporatant to reduce this effect.
+This allows gradients to flow backwards more efficiently, which stabilizes the training and results in better feature extraction.

 **Future Directions in Generative Graphs** Implementing a GVAE for molecular generation highlights both the power and the limitations of current methods.
-Adjacency Matrix Complexity: Reconstructing a dense adjacency matrix is computationally expensive, For larger molecules, this becomes a bottleneck.
+* Adjacency Matrix Complexity: Reconstructing a dense adjacency matrix is computationally expensive, For larger molecules, this becomes a problem.
-Validity Constraints: A probabilistic model might predict a carbon atom with 6 bonds, which is chemically impossible.
-Pure VAEs struggle to enforce valency rules without complex masking or post-processing.
+* Output molecule strucure: The model might predict a carbon atom with 6 bonds, which is not possible.
+Although the paper suggests a method for this, I didn't implement it.

-Looking forward, the field is moving toward Autoregressive Models (building the graph node-by-node) and Reinforcement Learning approaches.
-These methods can explicitly enforce chemical validity at each step of the generation process, potentially solving the validity issues inherent in one-shot reconstruction methods.
+* Looking forward, the field is moving toward autoregressive models (building the graph node-by-node) and reinforcement learning approaches.
+These methods can explicitly enforce chemical strcutre at each step of the generation process, potentially solving solving the strcture issues.